-So how do traditional Medicare and the Medicare Advantage program stack up generally in delivering health care?
-There are a range of issues to consider: overall costs; premiums; co-pays; the long-term stability of costs, benefits, and care; choice of providers and whether care is coordinated; extra benefits; geographical service areas; and quality of care.
+So how do traditional Medicare and the Medicare Advantage program stack up generally in delivering healthcare?
+You have a range of issues to consider: overall costs; premium; copay; long-term stability of costs, benefits, and care; choice of providers and whether care is coordinated; extra benefits; geographical service areas; and quality of care.

 Thinking through these issues and applying your personal preferences makes gravitating toward one system over the other easier for you.
 Look at the details of traditional Medicare and the different types of Medicare Advantage plans to refine your thoughts and settle on the system that works best for you.
 Don’t be afraid to get down to the nitty-gritty of comparing individual plans.

 On the whole, MA plans offer lower out-of-pocket costs than traditional Medicare.
 In fact, they were originally intended to provide a lower-cost alternative for people who can’t afford Medigap supplemental insurance.
 Here’s how it happens:

 Managed care plans, such as HMOs (health maintenance organizations) and PPOs (preferred provider organizations), keep costs relatively low by limiting access to doctors, hospitals, and other providers within their own provider networks and service areas or by charging enrollees more if they go outside them.
 They may also require enrollees to ask for prior authorization before covering certain kinds of treatment.